Available with Standard or Advanced license.

 Each relationship class has a name that displays in the Catalog pane.
 To make the database structure easy to understand, name the relationship class so the name describes the relationship.

 Start with the name of the origin feature class, follow with Has or Have, and end with the name of the destination feature class.
 For example, AddressHasZones or ParcelsHaveOwners.
 Pluralize the origin feature class name if it is a many-to-one or many-to-many cardinality, and pluralize the destination feature class name if it is a one-to-many or many-to-many cardinality.

 Using this method, you can determine the cardinality of a relationship class from its name.
 For example, with both feature classes in the plural, ParcelsHaveOwners suggests a many-to-many relationship.

 Forward and backward labels

-Forward and backward labels display in the Attributes and Identify results dialog boxes in the Map pane and help you navigate between related objects.
+Forward and backward labels display on the Attributes and Identify results dialog boxes in the Map pane and help you navigate between related objects.

 A relationship class has two labels:

 - A forward label that displays when you navigate from the origin to the destination.
 In the pole–transformer example, this label could read "supports", meaning this pole supports these transformers.